U.S. Alerts

 Night

 Sunday Night: Scattered showers.
-Partly cloudy, with a low around 71.
-South southwest wind 5 to 7 mph becoming calm in the evening.
-Chance of precipitation is 40%.
+Widespread haze.
+Mostly cloudy, with a low around 71.
+South southwest wind around 5 mph becoming light and variable after midnight.
+Chance of precipitation is 50%.
+New precipitation amounts between a tenth and quarter of an inch possible.

 Scattered